 This work introduces a genetic algorithm-based EHW chip for analysing the surface roughness of components produced during milling.
 The pictures are preprocessed to eliminate noise before analysis.
-The correlation achieved by regression analysis, after the enhancement of surface quality utilising the EHW method, was superior to that obtained without image enhancement.
+The correlation achieved via regression analysis after upgrading the quality of the surfaces using the EHW technique was superior to that obtained without image enhancement.
 The experimental findings unambiguously demonstrate that the suggested approach is capable of assessing the roughness of the machined surfaces.
 The next research will concentrate on using an artificial neural network (ANN) to forecast the surface roughness by employing picture information as input.